sandokim/DeeplearningKnowledge/readme.md

 after soft-max, consists of a probability map for background and foreground.
 The voxels having higher probability (> 0:5) to belong to the foreground than to the background are considered part of the anatomy.

+### Result + Augmentation 설명

+We trained our method on 50 MRI volumes, and the relative manual ground truth annotation, obtained from the "PROMISE2012" challenge dataset [7].
+This dataset contains medical data acquired in different hospitals, using dif- ferent equipment and different acquisition protocols.
+The data in this dataset is representative of the clinical variability and challenges encountered in clinical settings.
+As previously stated we massively augmented this dataset through random transformation performed in each training iteration, for each mini-batch fed to the network.
+The mini-batches used in our implementation contained two volumes each, mainly due to the high memory requirement of the model during training.
+We used a momentum of 0:99 and a initial learning rate of 0:0001 which decreases by one order of magnitude every 25K iterations.

 # CNN Properties